Choosing or switching providers

 Fees – late fees, credit card fees

-Make sure it’s the right offer based on your business usage
+Make sure it’s the right offer based on your usage

 Type of contract – standard or market?
-A standard contract cannot be changed by the retailer while a market contract can have varied terms and conditions and may cost less.
+A standard contract cannot be changed by the retailer.
+A market contract can have varied terms and conditions and may cost less.

 Things to consider